jaspector

 City page organizes permit applications for residential building, commercial building, and miscellaneous permits, and states permits are required for the listed work handled through the city permit office.

-Typical processing time is New residential and commercial permit applications are listed at 3 to 5 business days for review..
+Building permit processing times in New Hope, AL typically run New residential and commercial permit applications are listed at 3 to 5 business days for review..
+Timelines can vary based on project complexity and current department workload.